MastodonC/witan.send/doc/config.md

 ### `:transition-parameters`

-The transition parameters are all optional parameters, used for running scenario projections.
+The transition parameters are all optional, used for running scenario projections.

 ##### `:filter-transitions-from`

-Expects a calendar year stored in a vector (e.g. `[2016]`).
-Sets a year to filter historic transitions from e.g. for `[2016]` transitions data prior to 2016 will be ignored.
-To be used with `:splice-ncy` for a [“Ignore historic data before a specific calendar year for an age group”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#ignore-historic-data-before-a-specific-calendar-year-for-an-age-group) scenario.

-##### `:splice-ncy`

-NCY = National Curricullum Year.
+Expects a map consisting of keys corresponding to a set list of possible entity combinations (see below) and inner maps indicating which transitions to remove by an operator key and a value.
+For example to filter by everything earlier than 2016 and over and including academic year 11:

+`{:calendar-academic {:< 2016 :>= 11}}`

+The possible entity pair keys include:
+* `:calendar-academic`
+* `:calendar-setting`
+* `:calendar-need`
+* `:academic-setting`
+* `:academic-need`
+* `:setting-need`
+`
+The inner maps contents should correspond to the order of the outer key, so for `{:< 2016 :>= 11}` the first, key-value pair refers to `calendar-year` and the second refers to `academic-year`.

+Operator keys include:
+* `>` - more than
+* `>=` - more than or equal to
+* `<` - less than
+* `<=` - less than or equal to
+* `=` - equal to

+Multiple entity pair filters can be applied in parallel.

-Expects an integer corresponding to the national curricullum year/academic year to filter from (typically between -5 and 20).
-To be used in conjunction with `:filter-transitions-from` for a [“Ignore historic data before a specific calendar year for an age group”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#ignore-historic-data-before-a-specific-calendar-year-for-an-age-group) scenario.
-Currently will filter the provided NCY and all years above (e.g. for 16, NCYs 16-20 will be filtered).
+To be used for a [“Ignore historic data before a specific calendar year for an age group”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#ignore-historic-data-before-a-specific-calendar-year-for-an-age-group) scenario.

 ##### `:which-transitions?`